lu-group/fourier-deeponet-fwi/README.md

 # Fourier-DeepONet for full waveform inversion (FWI)

 The data and code for the paper [M. Zhu, S. Feng, Y. Lin, & L. Lu.
-Fourier-DeepONet: Fourier-enhanced deep operator networks for full waveform inversion with improved accuracy, generalizability, and robustness.
-Computer Methods in Applied Mechanics and Engineering, 416, 116300, 2023](https://doi.org/10.1016/j.cma.2023.116300)
+Fourier-DeepONet: Fourier-enhanced deep operator networks for full waveform inversion with improved accuracy, generalizability, and robustness. *Computer Methods in Applied Mechanics and Engineering*, 416, 116300, 2023.](https://doi.org/10.1016/j.cma.2023.116300)

 ## Datasets